refinedev/refine/documentation/blog/2023-01-23-redwood-vs-refine.md

 ### Refine

-We will use [Auth0](https://auth0.com/) provider to implement the authentication in our Refine app.
+We will use [Auth0](https://auth0.com/) provider to implement the authentication in our refine app.

 First, we must install the required Auth0 package via the command `npm install @auth0/auth0-react`.